- Include a single configuration file

 Use

-with include
+rules with include

-.
+ci_include_rules.
 Disabled by default.

-to conditionally include other configuration files.
+rules with include to conditionally include other configuration files.

-(and only with certain variables):
+include (and only with certain variables):

-rules.
+if rules.
 For example:

 include: